 Biochemistry, the study of chemical substances and vital processes occurring in living organisms is yet another explanation as to why people react differently to CBD products.
 No two individuals have the exact biochemistry make up, which affects the way substances metabolize throughout our system.
 The health of one’s endocannabinoid system plays a significant role in this.
 As previously mentioned, the human body naturally produces endocannabinoids.
 Things like diet, stress, and overall lifestyle influences endocannabinoid levels.
 When consuming cannabis products, you are increasing endocannabinoid levels.
 For individuals who have deprived levels, cannabis consumption will most likely produce a favorable experience, whereas someone with healthy endocannabinoid levels might not “feel” the effects of CBD or other marijuana products.

 Cannabidiol (CBD) is one of the 60 naturally occurring cannabinoids found in a cannabis plant.
 Unlike Tethrahydocannabdiol (THC), known for its psychoactive elements, CBD is non-intoxicating and can offer relief and benefits without the disconcerting feelings of lethargy or dysphoria.
-The majority of information on the Internet today, highlights the potential benefits of CBD, but are there known side effects that users should be aware of and is there a limit to how much CBD one person can safely consume?
+The majority of information on the Internet today, highlights the potential benefits of CBD, but are there known CBD oil effects that users should be aware of and is there a limit to how much CBD one person can safely consume?

 Multiple studies, published as early as 1980, suggest that CBD has minimal side effects and is overall safe for consumption.
 Nonetheless, consumers should be made aware of any known, potential drawbacks of something you are putting in your body.
 Below, we discuss the findings from each recorded study and review on the safety and known side effects of CBD.